Edwin Hanbury

 Edwin Charles Hanbury (23 June 1848 – 29 September 1914) was an English cricketer.
 Hanbury was a right-handed batsman.
 He was born at Clapham, Surrey.

 Hanbury made his first-class debut for Surrey in 1871 against Kent at The Oval.
-He made two further first-class appearances in that season, against Gloucestershire at Clifton College Close Ground, and Sussex at The Oval.
+He made two further first-class appearances in that season, against Gloucestershire at the Clifton College Close Ground, and Sussex at The Oval.
 He scored a total of 44 runs in his three appearances, at an average of 11.00, with a high score of 17.

 He died at Ramsgate, Kent on 29 September 1914.